sueda/eol-cloth/README.md

 OR
 * [GUROBI](http://www.gurobi.com/ "Gurobi")

-To handle collisions and in turn the EoL dynamics of the simulation, a quadratic program (QP) must be used.
+To handle collisions and in turn the EOL dynamics of the simulation, a quadratic program (QP) must be used.
 The Mosek and Gurobi libraries are currently supported using corresponding QP wrappers from [here](http://www.google.com/ "Mosek QP Wrapper") and [here](https://github.com/jrl-umi3218/eigen-gurobi "Gurobi QP Wrapper") respectively.
-These wrappers do not need to be installed seperately, they are already a part of the EoL-Cloth src.
+These wrappers do not need to be installed seperately, they are already a part of the EOL-Cloth src.

 While it does not need to be seperetely installed, we use a modified version of [ARCSim](http://graphics.berkeley.edu/resources/ARCSim/ "ARCSim") to handle our remeshing.
 Feel free to look into some of the great work that has been done with it.